 Directors Cont.

+Name: Michael A Aicher

+Qualifications: BSc, MBA

-Name: Qualifications: Experience: Special responsibilities: Michael A Aicher BSc, MBA Mr. Aicher has over 30 years of industry experience, and was CEO and founder of National Genetics Institute (NGI) which was acquired by Labor- atory Corporation of America, Inc. (LabCorp) in 2000.
-Mr. Aicher led Lab- Corp's Esoteric Business Units, which generated more than \$1 billion in annual revenue.
+Experience: Mr. Aicher has over 30 years of industry experience, and was CEO and founder of National Genetics Institute (NGI) which was acquired by Laboratory Corporation of America, Inc. (LabCorp) in 2000.
+Mr. Aicher led Lab-Corp's Esoteric Business Units, which generated more than \$1 billion in annual revenue.
 Prior to NGI, Mr. Aicher served in a number of executive leadership roles at Central Diagnostics Laboratory.
 He currently serves as a director on boards of Alveo Technologies and Fabric Genomics.
-He is certified by the University of California at Berkeley as a Global Biotechnol- ogy Executive and is a recipient of Ernst & Young's "Entrepreneur of the Year" award for emerging technologies.
-Mr. Aicher received a BS in Business Administration from the University of Redlands and an MBA in Economics from Columbus University.
-Executive Director - US Operations Directorships of other listed companies: Nil Interests in shares and options: 165,785 ordinary shares and 480,000 ESOP restricted shares Name: Qualifications: Experience: Special responsibilities: Anthony J Radford AO BSc (Hons) PhD DipCorpMan Dr. Anthony Radford has a PhD from La Trobe University, and was a member of the CSIRO team that invented the QuantiFERON method for Cellular Immune based diagnostics.
-He later joined AMRAD in pharmaceutical research and was Head of Development in 2000 when he left to co-found the diagnostic company Cellestis Limited, which listed on the ASX in 2001.
-Establishing offices and operations in the USA, Europe and Japan, Cellestis developed QuantiFERON -TB Gold, the worldwide benchmark for diagnosis of tuberculosis infection.
-Dr. Radford was CEO of Cellestis from founding until its acquisition by QIAGEN NV in 2011.
-Non-Executive; Member of Audit & Risk Committee Directorships of other listed Nil companies: Interests in shares and options: 107,000 ordinary shares and 240,000 ESOP restricted shares
+He is certified by the University of California at Berkeley as a Global Biotechnology Executive and is a recipient of Ernst & Young's "Entrepreneur of the of Redlands and an MBA in Economics from Columbus University.